June is reserved for celebrating yet another writing anniversary.

 My greatest challenge during my first year of publishing was to overcome the fear of openly sharing my personal life and experience and to get used to feeling vulnerable each time I did it.

-What kept me going when I was hesitating was the following inspirational quotes:
+What kept me going when I was hesitating were the following inspirational quotes:

 I chose LinkedIn as a platform where I started publishing my first articles for two reasons:

 - it was very easy to start: you click on “Write an article” then write/copy-paste your text and hit the publish button;

 - writing in itself was challenging enough to put additional pressure on myself to think of any other type of publishing platform.